 The firefly is a common sight to behold during the spring and summer in the Midwest.
 Catching them and releasing them is a childhood tradition.
 However, their name is a bit falsified, as they aren’t flies at all; but rather beetles.
 There are over 2,000 known species of fireflies… er, uh, fire beetles in the world.
 Their populations are declining due to climate change and the harvesting of luciferase.
 Light pollution as well as habitat destruction are also culprits of their demise.
-When firefly habitats are ruined for roads or other types of construction, they don’t migrate to a new spot, they just die out.
+Sadly, when firefly habitats are ruined for roads or other types of construction they don’t migrate to a new spot, they just die out.

 First the Stats…